Coach's "Getting Started" Checklist

 There's a lot to do when forming a new team or starting a season.
 Here is a quick checklist to help you get started:

 Tryouts can be difficult.
 We have an entire page dedicated to helping you get it right.
 Check it out here.
-If you need more help, let us know and we can attend your tryouts to give you a hand.
+We will have a coaches meeting before tryouts to go over the process.

 Both players and coaches must be registered through AAU to compete in Bantam leagues.
 Please follow the instructions on the Bantam website to complete this required step.
 The instructions can be found at the following link: AAU Numbers